 As a part of this, Felix has learnt that doors/gates open when puppy bottoms are planted on the ground and shut rapidly when puppy noses try to barge through before being invited!
 I use food to help the learning (self-control is hard for young pups!) and do my best to set him up for success by not asking too much, but it is a fact of life that sometimes acting too quickly makes the thing you want disappear.
 This makes sense if you think of a dog learning to hunt.
 A successful hunter has learnt how to control their approach: slowly, carefully, wait, creep forward, wait…..NOW!
 Moving too early results in the prey escaping (or the door closing!)

 Felix has also learnt that in certain contexts he can ‘make the click happen’ by offering to ‘do stuff’.
 This makes him an active participant in his training.
 Although I do my best to set things up for him to make it obvious what I’m hoping for, he has worked out that behaviours such as interacting with objects, standing on things or touching them with his nose earns clicks and rewards.
-These are the foundations of our more formal training to come later.
+These are the foundations of our performance training in competition obedience to come later.

 Forget about formal obedience exercises such as sit, heel, down etc. Teach life skills such as self-control and agency.
 Build and grow confidence and bravery in the face of novelty and surprises.
 Let them really experience the world around them by taking them on little adventures every day.
 Make sure they understand boundaries and rules by being consistent and fair.
 Teach them to love the things that are part of life such as confinement and handling.